rdaum/moor/doc/ARCHITECTURE.md

 - The `narrative` channel is used to send "narrative" events, which are used to inform the host processes of things that have happened in the world.
 This ultimately ties back to the MOO `notify` built-in function.
-For now this merely dispatches text strings, but in the future it will dispatch more structured events which clients can use to update their user interface or locla model of the world.
+For now this merely dispatches text strings, but in the future it will dispatch more structured events which clients can use to update their user interface or local model of the world.
 Other events that occur on this channel include:
     - `SystemMessage` for notifications of system-level events
     - `RequestInput` for prompting the user for input
     - `Disconnect` for notifying the user that they have been disconnected and requesting that the host close or